versatica/mediasoup-website/_includes/documentation/v3/mediasoup/api/Worker.md

 <div markdown="1" class="note">
 * Feature codecs such as RTX **MUST NOT** be placed into the `mediaCodecs` list.
-* If `preferredPayloadType` is given in a `RTCRtpCodecCapability` (although it's unnecessary) it's extremely recommended to use a value in the 96-127 range.
+* If `preferredPayloadType` is given in a `RtpCodecCapability` (although it's unnecessary) it's extremely recommended to use a value in the 96-127 range.
 </div>

 ```javascript